Vinyl Record Lovers Newsletter

 Musical Genius - Brian Wilson - Keyboard players take note!

-During an "An All-Star Tribute to Brian Wilson," on March 29, 2001 at Radio City Music Hall, Elton John first sings "God Only Knows," then returns to the stage for the
+During an "An All-Star Tribute to Brian Wilson," on March 29, 2001 at Radio City Music Hall, Elton John first sings "God Only Knows," then returns to the stage for the night's unsurpassed performance.

 Before Brian launches into "wouldn't it be nice if we were older and we wouldn't have to wait so long," Elton John says: